 Model Number, Serial Number and Software Version are displayed within this menu.
 A model number check will help determine if the equipment shared data is correct for the unit.
-If the model number is not correct or no serial number is visible, even though very rare, memory cards are available to load the proper data.
+If the model number is not correct or no serial number is visible, even though very rare, the BTSDL01 is available to load the proper data.